syncfusion-content/angularjs-docs/angularjs/Button/Data-Binding.md

 ## Event Binding

 The event binding allows you to add an event handler for a specified event so that your the function will be invoked when that event is triggered.
-In angular JS, we can bind functions to events of a button.
+In AngularJS, we can bind functions to events of a button.
 Please refer the code sample below.

 {% highlight html %}